image

 Project risks

-Project risk management focuses on specific threats and opportunities.
-Key elements include identifying risks within project scope, developing mitigation strategies for known risks, and monitoring and controlling risk impacts on project objectives.
+Project risk management centres on specific risks and opportunities associated with a project.
+This includes identifying risks within the project’s scope, developing risk response strategies for known risks, and continuously monitoring and controlling risk impacts on project objectives.

-Project managers aim to minimise uncertainties affecting project outcomes.
+Project managers aim to minimise uncertainty and potential threats to project outcomes.

 Programme risks

-Programme risk management addresses broader challenges.
-This involves assessing interconnected risks across multiple projects, managing strategic risks affecting organisational goals, and adapting to emerging threats and opportunities.
+Programme risk management takes a broader perspective and considers the interconnected risks across multiple projects.
+This involves managing strategic risks that can impact organisational goals and adapting to emerging risks and opportunities that arise during the programme’s lifecycle.

-Programme managers maintain a holistic view of risk across the entire programme landscape.
+Programme managers have a holistic view of risk and consider its implications on the entire programme.

 Change management